UT Tyler Financial Aid FAQs

-A: Inceptia is a third part processing company that UT Tyler has partnered with to help students complete verification processes quickly and with less paperwork.
-If they contact you via email or traditional mail please follow up with them so that we can process your financial aid application in a timely fashion.
+A: Inceptia is a third party processing company that UT Tyler has partnered with to help students complete verification processes quickly and with less paperwork.
+If they contact you via email or traditional mail, please follow up with them so that we can process your financial aid application in a timely fashion.

 Q: How will the UT Tyler Office of Financial Aid communicate with me?

 A: All correspondence will be done through the student's Patriot Email Account.

 Q: Is there another application to complete to receive financial aid at UT Tyler?

 A: The only application needed is the FAFSA.
 However, you must submit any additional documents requested (tax forms, etc.) by the financial aid office.
 You must also be admitted as a regular degree seeking student.

 Q: Will my FAFSA be processed if I am not admitted to UT Tyler?

 A: You MUST be admitted to UT Tyler before your FAFSA is processed by the financial aid office.
 If you submit your FAFSA before you are admitted, you will need to contact the financial aid office once you receive your acceptance letter from the Office of Admissions.

 If you did not supply your Social Security number on your admissions application, your FAFSA will not automatically be processed.
 You will need to notify the financial aid office to update this information in order for your FAFSA to be processed.